RoboworldMaroA/decreasePhotoSize/README.md

 New photos are saved to the folder smallPhotos

 If you want to convert video you need download repo first.

+1. Unzip downloaded folder
-Open repo in ne terminal.
+2. Open repo in new terminal.
-And install FFmpeg first
+3. source bin/activate
+4. Make sure you are in active enironment
+5. And install FFmpeg first using command: brew install ffmpeg Add the files that you want to convert to the folder directoryWithVideos After convertion they will be saved to th folder directoryWithConvertedVideo
+6. Run program to convert files, it will be converting all files with extention .webm python3 webToMP4.py